reedlabotz/AfterClass/writing/senior_thesis.md

 ## Motivation

 Social interaction plays a large role in the on campus educational system.
-The most important discussions often happen outside of class in hallways, dorm rooms, and coffee shops while the best learning happens in while working in study groups and on group projects.
+The most important discussions often happen outside of class in hallways, dorm rooms, and coffee shops while the best learning happens while working in study groups and on group projects.
 Similar interactions will play an important role in online courses as their popularity grows, giving students a sense of community, a chance to form meaningful study groups and groups for projects.
 One aspect of social interaction that becomes especially important in online courses is the community that it offers, allowing students to realize they are not alone in the class.
 This provides students an outlet to discuss problems they may have in the course.
 In a traditional setting it has been argued that "students with poor interpersonal relations are more likely to experience academic failure" and that community may be essential to "meaningful, deep learning"[^9].

 ## My Approach

 *After Class* takes a data-centric approach to helping users find group mates.
-The forums offered by MOOC providers have no structured data and leave students to search through thread subject lines for students that will share common goals. *After Class* collects user data through a series of surveys which ask questions aimed at helping users find define their goals in taking the course.
+The forums offered by MOOC providers have no structured data and leave students to search through thread subject lines for students that will share common goals. *After Class* collects user data through a series of surveys which ask questions aimed at helping users find partners that match their goals in taking the course.

 ### Design